naiyerasif/site/content/post/2025/2025-05-31--how-to-mock-a-module-import-in-python.md

             sys.modules.pop(module_name, None)
 ```

-As a bonus, this implementation restores the original module after mocking.
+Now cleanup runs whether the test passes, fails, or raises.
+Additionally, this implementation restores the original module after mocking, or removes the mock entirely if it didn't.
 Here's how you can use it.

 ```python
 import sys